 ->''"When one man, for whatever reason, has the opportunity to lead an extraordinary life, he has no right to keep it to himself."''

-Jacques-Yves Cousteau, more commonly known as simply Jacques Cousteau, is generally regarded as the greatest oceanographer to have ever lived.
+Jacques-Yves Cousteau (11 June 1910 – 25 June 1997), more commonly known in the English-speaking world as simply Jacques Cousteau, is generally regarded as the greatest oceanographer to have ever lived.

 Cousteau is remembered for having pioneered the field of oceanography, underwater photography, and documentary film-making, and was so charismatic while doing so it has become nearly impossible to depict oceanography in fiction without [[MockCousteau specifically referencing Cousteau one way or another]].
 And to say that he is to oceanography what Einstein or Hawking is to physics would not be out of line.
 It's simply a bare fact.

-A French biopic was realeased in 2016, starring Lambert Wilson as the man.
+A French biopic was released in 2016, starring Lambert Wilson as the man.

 For more information on him, check out [[http://en.wikipedia.org/wiki/Jacques_Cousteau his entry]] on Wiki/TheOtherWiki.